-If you do not want your submission published, write CONFIDENTIAL on the top of it in large letters.
+If you do not want your submission published, write CONFIDENTIAL at the top in large letters.

 When writing a submission there a few things to keep in mind:

-- Your voice is important.
+Your voice is important.
 Every submission is looked at by the committee (whether they decide to publish all of them online or not).
-Be sure to outline, not only what the issues are, but how you think problems can be addressed, as the committee looks to submissions for ideas to make recommendations.

 How to deliver your submission

 Submissions can be delivered to the Committee in two ways: